Grammar & Formatting

 Address the reader of your documents using the second person instead of the first person: use "you" or "your" instead of "we", "our", or "us".

-Assume that the reader is the person who's doing the tasks that you're documenting.
+Assume your reader is the person doing the tasks that you are documenting.
 Use "you" instead of "user", or use "end-user" when referring to the user of a Mendix app built on the Mendix Platform.

 Always use "Mendix" instead of "we" in the regular documentation.
 Use "we" only in the Studio Pro release notes, which are written from the perspective of PMs or developers.